This guest post is published from an original article by Eric Taïeb Walch.

 Using advanced modules is beyond the scope of this topic but might be included in a future post.

 All the instructions below are valid for any web server—for instance, Hudson/Jenkins install, and Atlassian web apps such as Jira, Fisheye, Bamboo, etc. It should also work with your own web app running on any platform.
 It is pure http proxying.
+If you are looking for a proxy, you can also go to proxy-store for that.

 For the sake of simplicity we’ll use the eXo Platform installed in directory EXO_PLATFORM running on default port 8080.